rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/Promise-Super-Basic/Promise-super-basic-syntax-GOOD.md

-Both .then and .catch will return a new promise.
-That seems like a small detail but it’s important because it means that promises can be chained.
+And note some fundamentals of Promise - When you create a new Promise, you're really just creating a plain old JavaScript object.
+This object can invoke two methods, then, and catch.
+Both .then() and .catch() will return a new promise.
+That means that promises can be chained.

+A promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
+A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
+Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.

 **Below, the most generic way I declare a Promise**